HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

         </observe>
 ```

-The above HVML code uses the action group defined by `$fillDirEntries` when the `listbox` is initialized, and when the user clicks the `#goRoot` or `#goHome` button.
-Note that in the three places where the `include` tag is used, different parameters are passed in through the `on` attribute, and the target document location is specified using the `in` attribute.
+The above HVML code uses the action group defined by `$fillDirEntries` when `listbox` is initialized, and when the user clicks `#goRoot` or `#goHome` button.
+Note that in the three places where `include` tag is used, different parameters are passed in through `on` attribute, and the target document location is specified using `in` attribute.

-Essentially, the work done by the `include` element is equivalent to copying the specified operation group to the current location for execution, which we call execute in place.
+Essentially, the work done by `include` element is equivalent to copying the specified operation group to the current location for execution, which we call execute in place.
 For example, if the above code does not use `define` and `include`, it is equivalent to:

 ```hvml
         <archetype name="dir_entry">